RazvanAnisia/MySite/README.md

 # Personal Website

-This is the first ever fully-deployed website I put live in my web-development learning journey.
+This is the first ever fully-deployed website I put live in my web-development journey. <br>
 Learned a ton while building it! 😄

 You can find the website live at: <a href='https://www.razvan-anisia.com'>www.razvan-anisia.com</a>